 We've made this class more affordable; it's a must-have pre-requisite to the Avalanche Skills or Level 1 Avalanche Course if you are new to your gear and have no experience uphill skinning or skiing/riding backcountry conditions.

 Instructors will initially focus on equipment and procedures for travel in avalanche terrain.
-Techniques for maximizing efficiency on skins and trail setting will be reviewed.
-Special attention will be given to kick turning skills.
+Strategies for maximizing efficiency on skins and trail setting will be practiced.
+Special attention will be given to kick-turning skills.

-Instructor will suggest good tours for students to do on their own, and offer insights into a progression of tours and ski mountaineering ascents to enable goals to be achieved.
+Instructors will suggest good tours for students to do on their own and offer insights into a progression of tours and ski mountaineering ascents to enable goals to be achieved.

 How to Register:

 Intro to Backcountry Skiing & Splitboarding